sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 The key point here in terms of efficiency, security and flexibility, is that we will be able to deploy directly a Wasm file that leverages WASI instead of a container and its operating system layer.

-Combined with capability-based security and micro-seconds instantiation time, it is going to be in my opinion a game changer for server-side workloads.
+Combined with capability-based security and micro-seconds instantiation time, it is going to be, in my opinion, a game changer for server-side workloads.

 ![](/images/wasmio23/slide35.png)

 We have begun to think about how WIT, the format powering WebAssembly Component Model, would translate to Kotlin.
 And it looks like a pretty good match so far.

-For example, WIT records can translate conceptually to Kotlin data classes.
+For example, [WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md) records can translate conceptually to Kotlin data classes.

 WIT options translate nicely to Kotlin null-safety, and we can even use parameter default values to provide a better developer experience.